Watch Lindsey Buckingham recreate viral 'Dreams' TikTok video

 Last month, Nathan Apodaca became an online sensation after posting footage of himself skating while sipping from a bottle of Ocean Spray Cran-Raspberry Juice.
 The clip, soundtracked by the classic ‘Rumours’ single, has since registered over 10.5 million hits.

-Following in the footsteps of his former bandmates Mick Fleetwood and Stevie Nicks, ex-Fleetwood Mac guitarist/singer Buckingham has today (October 21) shared his spin on the video.
+Following in the footsteps of his former bandmates Mick Fleetwood and Stevie Nicks, ex-Fleetwood Mac singer/guitarist Buckingham has today (October 21) shared his spin on the video.

 “Made this with my girls this weekend,” the musician captioned the footage, which sees him drinking the same Ocean Spray beverage as he rides a horse.